hypervillain/babel-extract-named-export/README.md

-# mdx-extract-export
+# babel-extract-named-export

-Extract named exports from MDX files using Babel.
+Extract named exports from ES6 files using Babel.

 ----